hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks.md

 ---
-title: Choice of JDK and GC
+title: Benchmarking Jet with Different JDKs and GCs
 description: Choosing the right JDK-GC combination is important.
 ---